qwazr/cluster/docs/README.md

 A service will register itself to the cluster nodes.

-### Cluster master server
+### Cluster node

-An instance of QWAZR Cluster which is in charge of sharing information about available services.
+An instance of QWAZR Cluster (Cluster Manager) which is in charge of sharing information about available services.

-Several cluster master node share information.
+Several cluster nodes share information.
 Each instance are then synchronized and will provide the same information.

 ### Cluster Client